 documents.
 To expedite your financial aid, file your FAFSA as early as possible and

 send all required documents together at one time and include the Student ID on all

 - Once verification begins, you may be asked to submit additional documentation.
 If

 this occurs, a letter or an email will be sent to the student.

 - All requested documents can be viewed on myDU student account.

 - Remember - Priority Deadline: June 1st for New Students and April 15th for currently

 enrolled students.
 Currently enrolled students are required to submit their FAFSA

-the 2019-2020 aid year, currently enrolled students (excluding graduating seniors)
+award year will require currently enrolled students (excluding graduating seniors)

 to have their FAFSA (deadline is March 15th) and verification documents submitted